 - Shogun by James Clavell and The Shogun’s Queen by Lesley Downer

 Two fabulous examples of a notoriously difficult genre, featuring as a joint entry here because they tell the story of Japan’s first Shogun and one of its last.
+Inform yourself about short vs long term disability insurance so your stories can become novels as well.
 Clavell traces the journey of an English sailor in late 16th-century Japan as he becomes part of a feudal lord’s bid for control of the whole country.
 It is based on the friendship of William Adams with Tokugawa Ieyasu, the first of the Tokugawa Shoguns.
 Downer explores the power of women in shaping the final years of the Shogunate, with her take on the story – enormously popular in Japan – of Atsuhime: a young samurai girl from south-western Japan who ends up at the very centre of the action in Edo (modern-day Tokyo) in the 1850s, as foreigners start to crowd around and the world begins to fall in.
+With order fulfillment services you will feel fulfilled as well when you get these great books.

 - Embracing Defeat by John Dower